 Why is gross margin important?

 If the agency sells another dollar of services, how much of that will it get back, not including fixed costs?
+This is a key metric to understand, especially when you’re selling new business.

 Net margin, on a nominal basis, is calculated as: